 The control box contains a regulator which limits the output voltage.
-It also has a ‘cut-out’ which connects the dynamo to the when its output is sufficiently high and disconnects it when the is stopped, so preventing the from discharging through the dynamo.
+It also has a ‘cut-out’ that connects the dynamo to the battery when its output is sufficiently high and disconnects it when the engine is stopped, so preventing the battery from discharging through the dynamo.

 How the regulator works

-Some of the dynamo output passes through a set of in the regulator to the field windings, increasing the and the dynamo output.
-The output current also passes through the voltage regulator winding, and when this output reaches a pre-set value, the it produces is sufficiently strong to pull open the regulator points against spring pressure.
+The output current also passes through the voltage regulator winding, and when this output reaches a pre-set value, the magnetic field it produces is sufficiently strong to pull open the regulator points against spring pressure.

 How the ‘cut-out’ principle works

-“To prevent the dynamo from overloading itself, its output is adjusted by a control box which limits the voltage output by controlling the strength of the in the dynamo field windings.
+“To prevent the dynamo from overloading itself, its output is adjusted by a control box which limits the voltage output by controlling the strength of the magnetic field in the dynamo field windings.